T351 Week 11 - Spring 2014

-- Storytelling exercises: Your pre-production materials projects are due the week after next.
-We'll start 10:30 AM during your lab time.
+- Storytelling exercises: Your pre-production materials projects are due next week.Please remember to let me know this week if your group plans on submitting a shared edit (and what your plan for it will be).
+Otherwise I expect everyone in a group to have their own edit.
+We'll start watching these at 10:00 AM during your lab time.
 We're all going to review and critique the Storytelling Videos, just like we did with the Interview Feature Stories.

 In terms of the law, news & entertainment programming are viewed differently and afforded different restrictions or freedoms.

 Laws are constantly being challenged through litigation.
 Legal lines are often fuzzy and constantly being re-drawn.